Code point

+A code point, codepoint or code position is a particular position in a table, where the position has been assigned a meaning.
+The table may be one dimensional (a column), two dimensional (like cells in a spreadsheet), three dimensional (sheets in a workbook), etc... in any number of dimensions.

+Technically, a code point is a unique position in a quantized n-dimensional space, where the position has been assigned a semantic meaning.
+The table has discrete (whole) and positive positions (1, 2, 3, 4, but not fractions).

+Code points are used in a multitude of formal information processing and telecommunication standards.
+For example ITU-T Recommendation T.35 contains a set of country codes for telecommunications equipment (originally fax machines) which allow equipment to indicate its country of manufacture or operation.
+In T.35, Argentina is represented by the code point 0x07, Canada by 0x20, Gambia by 0x41, etc.

+In character encoding

-In character encoding terminology, a code point, codepoint or code position is a numerical value that maps to a specific character.
-Code points usually represent a single grapheme—usually a letter, digit, punctuation mark, or whitespace—but sometimes represent symbols, control characters, or formatting.
+Code points are commonly used in character encoding, where a code point is a numerical value that maps to a specific character.
+In character encoding code points usually represent a single grapheme—usually a letter, digit, punctuation mark, or whitespace—but sometimes represent symbols, control characters, or formatting.
 The set of all possible code points within a given encoding/character set make up that encoding's codespace.

 For example, the character encoding scheme ASCII comprises 128 code points in the range 0hex to 7Fhex, Extended ASCII comprises 256 code points in the range 0hex to FFhex, and Unicode comprises 1,114,112 code points in the range 0hex to 10FFFFhex.
 The Unicode code space is divided into seventeen planes (the basic multilingual plane, and 16 supplementary planes), each with 65,536 (= 216) code points.
 Thus the total size of the Unicode code space is 17 × 65,536 = 1,114,112.

-Definition

-The notion of a code point is used for abstraction, to distinguish both: